ddceruti/ddceruti.github.io/about.md

 ### Research interests

 My main research interests are modeling and optimization of energy and process systems with first-principle, data-driven or hybrid approaches.
 After a reasearch stay at the [SUPERLAB](https://superlab.ethz.ch/) at the ETH Zürich in 2021, I started my PhD at TU Munich at the [Chair of Energy Systems](https://www.epe.ed.tum.de/en/es/homepage/) in March 2022.
 Currently I am working on  cross-coupled optimization of energy systems with a focus on renewable heat supply.
 To achieve this, I am using tools such as mixed integer linear programming (MILP), robust optimization and stochastic programming.

 More broadly, I am interested in energy systems, sustainability metrics (LCA, planetary boundaries), optimization (under uncertainty), machine learning, amongst others.
-Ultimately, my goal is to use the knwoledge provided by "tools" to design sustainable processes of all sorts while applying systems engineering and life cycle thinking perspectives.
-A particularly exciting question to me is the multi-scale nature of systems and how to navigate it to arrive at real-world "optimal" decisions.
+Ultimately, my goal is to use the knwoledge provided by these "tools" to design sustainable processes of all sorts while applying systems engineering and life cycle thinking perspectives.
+A particularly exciting question to me is the multi-scale nature of systems and how to navigate it to arrive at robust, real-world "optimal" decisions.

 ### CV